texfla/handled/docs/RBAC_IMPLEMENTATION.md

 ## Overview

-Successfully implemented a comprehensive RBAC system with UI-managed permissions for the Handled platform.
+Successfully implemented a comprehensive **multi-role RBAC system** with UI-managed permissions, complete role CRUD operations, and extensive integration testing for the Handled platform.

+## Implementation Status

+✅ **All 12 Phases Complete** - Multi-role upgrade with permissions, implications, and full CRUD operations

 ## What Was Implemented